jacksonschuler/LoL-API-app/README.md

 - All player data used throughout the application was taken through the Riot Games Developer API.
 More information about the API can be found at https://developer.riotgames.com/

+- Application data is up to date with patch 11.2.1

 ## Hosting URL
 https://lol-api-project.web.app/